zestedesavoir/zmarkdown/packages/remark-images-download/README.md

 # remark-images-download [![Build Status][build-badge]][build-status] [![Coverage Status][coverage-badge]][coverage-status]

-This plugin download images in a custom directory (and change the image url to the downloaded file).
+This plugin downloads images to a custom directory, replacing images URLs with the path to the downloaded file.

 ## Installation